 - Pain is likely for 24 to 48 hours after rubber band ligation.
 You may use acetaminophen (for example, Tylenol) and sit in a shallow tub of warm water (sitz bath) for 15 minutes at a time to relieve discomfort.

 - To reduce the risk of bleeding, avoid taking aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) for 4 to 5 days both before and after rubber band ligation.

-- Bleeding may occur 7 to 10 days after surgery, when the hemorrhoid falls off.
+- Bleeding may occur a few days after surgery, when the hemorrhoid falls off.
 Bleeding is usually slight and stops by itself.